-One chapter of Victor Hugo’s Les Misérables, every day of 2023.
-There are a total of 365 chapters (most of which are fairly short.)
-For people (me) who want to read The Brick but are intimidated by the brickiness of it (still me.)
-Delivered to your inbox, completely free.
+One chapter of Victor Hugo’s Les Misérables, every day for a year— delivered to your inbox, completely free!
+There are 365 chapters in the novel (most of which are fairly short) making it perfect for a yearly readalong.
+This subscription is for people who want to read The Brick but are intimidated by the brickiness of it, and for longtime fans who want to reread The Brick in a group.

 • What inspired this?

-• Dracula Daily and a Tumblr post from forever ago about how Les Mis has 365 chapters which are all fairly short so you could feasibly rad one a day for a year.
+• This was inspired by Dracula Daily, and a Tumblr post about how Les Mis has 365 chapters (many of which are short) so you could feasibly read one a day for a year.

 • When is this going?